Optimizing for Star Schemas and Interleaved Sorting on Amazon Redshift

 For slowly changing dimensions of reasonable size, DISTSTYLE ALL is a good choice for the dimension (reasonable size in this case means up to a few million rows, and that the number of rows in the dimension table is fewer than the filtered fact table for a typical join).
 If you have very frequent updates to a dimension table, then DISTSTYLE ALL may not be appropriate.
 In this case, it is better to use a distribution style of KEY and distribute on a column that distributes data relatively evenly rather than using DISTSTYLE EVEN.
-Joins will be more efficient when the joined tables have a distribution style of KEY even if the join column does not use the distribution key.

 Key Distribution Style and Skew